Dairy free brownies

-Full of fiber and protein.
+These vegan black bean brownies are healthy and full of fiber and protein.
 Easy to make.
-Perfect healthy vegan black bean brownies to have in the morning with coffee or as an afternoon snack.
+Perfect to have in the morning with coffee or as an afternoon snack.
 Kid friendly.
+Oil free, dairy free and egg free brownies.
 Can be made gluten free.

 So, these vegan black bean brownies were born.

 - Oil free

 - Black beans – no, you won’t be able to taste these in the brownies.
 Black beans add protein and fiber to this recipe as well as making them moist and dense.

 - Peanut butter – We’re replacing oil in this recipe with peanut butter.
 This adds protein to these brownies as well and cuts out the oil.

 - Coconut sugar – Coconut sugar is great to use because it’s less processed and still has its fiber and minerals intact.
 If you can’t find coconut sugar, use date sugar or brown sugar.

 - Oat flour – To make oat flour, just blend ½ cup of old fashioned or rolled oats in a blender until it breaks down into a flour.

 - Baking powder – This helps give us a lift to the recipe.

 - Soy milk – Use whatever non-dairy milk you have on hand if you don’t have soy milk.